IBM uncrates new mainframes, amps-up cloud, security features

 For the z15 IBM introduced what it calls Data Privacy Passports that promise to let customers control privacy and security by defining how all data is accessed, stored and shared.

-The idea is to let customers protect and provision data and revoke access to that data at any time, not only within the z15 environment but across an enterprise's hybrid multicloud environment, said Barry Baker, vice president of IBM Z Software.
-The z15 can also encrypt data everywhere – across hybrid multicloud environments – grant and revoke access to it and securely maintain control of it – even as it moves off the system of record, Baker said.
+The idea is to let customers protect and provision data and revoke access to that data at any time, not only within the z15 environment but across an enterprise's hybrid multi-cloud environment, said Barry Baker, vice president of IBM Z Software.

+The z15 can also encrypt data everywhere – across hybrid multi-cloud environments – grant and revoke access to it and securely maintain control of it – even as it moves off the system of record, Baker said.

 Specifically the Data Privacy Passport technology envelopes data in a protective package – what IBM calls trusted data objects – that includes customer-set policies and security that defines who has access to that data or particular parts of the data and what specifically they can look at.
 The customer can revoke access to the data at any point.

-“The idea here is that we know, especially in the multicloud/hybrid cloud environments customers are building today, data doesn’t just sit on one location.
+“The idea here is that we know, especially in the multi-cloud/hybrid cloud environments customers are building today, data doesn’t just sit on one location.
 Passport provides enforced enterprise-wide security policy based on needs and provable consumption of data,” Baker said.

 In the end the z15 is a gatekeeper that protects data access and privacy at a time when personal and business data is constantly under attack, experts said.